simonrdavies/NapierOne/tutorials.md

 # Password protection analysis <a name="PasswordProtectionAnalysis"></a>
 Microsoft Office format files present in the NapierOne data set include the following formats: DOC, DOCX, PPT, PPTX, XLS and XLSX
 Copies of these files were then saved using the password protection functionality provided by Microsoft Office tools.
-The password being used was ***NapierOne***
+The password being used was ***napierone***
 Again these files were linked using the sequence number.

 So for example: